Bath & Body

 Why Natural Loofah?

 Natural loofah is gentler than synthetic scrubbers and provides more consistent exfoliation.
-The plant fibers soften when wet, making them ideal for sensitive KP-affected skin.
+The plant fibers soften when wet, making them ideal for a gentle approach for reactive skin.
+I made the mistake of using a harsh synthetic scrubber once—the kind with plastic bristles—and my arms were red and irritated for days.
+Natural loofah, properly softened, gives you exfoliation without the irritation.

 Step-by-Step KP Treatment Routine